Whether you heard the message from Sunday or are part of one of our “What’s Next” groups at Venture, here’s a way for you to go deeper.

 This Week's Bible Reading Plan

-Resources for our Study
+Advent Resources for Study:

 The NIV Application Commentary Genesis by John H. Walton